CodeMacabre/whoisatmarstoday/README.md

-# Who is on Mars Today?
+# Who is at Mars Today?

 ## Overview
-[whoisonmars.today](https://whoisonmars.today) is an automatically updated website listing the robots (and eventually humans) currently on the surface of Mars.
+[whoisatmars.today](https://whoisatmars.today) is an automatically updated website listing the robots (and eventually humans) currently on the surface of, and on orbit around, Mars.

 This is a work-in-progress, inspired by [howmanypeopleareinspacerightnow.com/](https://www.howmanypeopleareinspacerightnow.com/).

-Possible future expansions include:
-+ Current Orbiters
-+ Defunct robots (e.g. Spirit, Beagle 2)